MIB: Alien Crisis: Plot

 Back at MIB headquarters, Peter tells C that while he cares for her, he's fully aware MIB agents aren't allowed to fraternize with each other.
 O congratulates the two for their success and tells Peter (who she calls Agent P) she's considering bringing him on full-time as the head of a division designated with locating alien artifacts, starting with a downed UFO in Central America.

 Reception

 MIB: Alien Crisis was universally panned with critics because of its gameplay concepts specifically criticising it for its weak story, repetitive gameplay and graphics.
-GameSpot's Chris Watters opined, "Ugly, boring, and brazenly priced, MIB: Alien Crisis is an absolute embarrassment," giving it a 2.5 score out of 10.
+GameSpots Chris Watters opined, "Ugly, boring, and brazenly priced, MIB: Alien Crisis is an absolute embarrassment," giving it a 2.5 score out of 10.
 Robert Workman of GameZone gave the game a score of 2.0, "Everything about Men In Black: Alien Crisis has "rush job" written all over it."
 Official Xbox Magazine editor Cameron Lewis gave it a score of 3.0, commenting, "There's just no way this charmless slapdash mess is worth anywhere near its asking price, much less your hard-earned recreation time."